Hibiscus Blue Bird

 To open different Picture Library files, if you have any,

-select "Change/re-open Picture Library files..." from the "File" menu.
+select "Open Picture Library files..." from the "File" menu.

 Then follow the dialog screens, using the Browse button to select alternative files as needed.